apache/couchdb-pkg/snap/README.md

     $ sudo snap set couchdb name=couchdb@216.3.128.12 setcookie=cutter admin=Be1stDB bind-address=0.0.0.0

 Snap set variable can not contain underscore character, but any dashes are converted to underscore when writing to file.
-Wrap double quotes around any bracets and avoid spaces.
+Wrap double quotes around any brackets or spaces.

     $ sudo snap set couchdb delayed-commits=true erlang="{couch_native_process,start_link,[]}"